 Such critics can point to a range of models: the traditions of imitation, parody, and re-writing which stem from Renaissance humanism; the literary and art essay which preceded the emergence of academic criticism, and has thrived alongside it, as practiced, brilliantly, by Hazlitt or Lamb or Woolf Lawrence or Sontag; works in the German Romantic model of the fragment by Schlegel or Benjamin or Adorno; French post-structuralist adventures by Barthes, Cixous, and Derrida; writings by poets such as Maureen McClane, Anne Carson, Peter Gizzi, and Denise Riley; and by prose writers such as Benjamin Friedlander, Ali Smith, and Geoff Dyer.
 A number of presses have arisen to publish such work, among them Beyond Criticism, and this associated website.

 If you have materials or ideas for materials you’d like to see on the Beyond Criticism website, we would love to hear from you!
-Whether it’s original creative-critical writing, teaching resources, or something you’d like included in the C-C bibliography, please get in touch at firstname.lastname@example.org to discuss your ideas, or else ping us a message using our contact form.
+Whether it’s original creative-critical writing, teaching resources, a creative response you’d like to make to one of our BC Editions books, or something you’d like included in the C-C bibliography, please get in touch at email@example.com to discuss your ideas.